SeCre827/Energy-Live-ntua-saas2022-18/README.md

    ```sh
    git clone https://github.com/ntua/saas2022-18
    ```
-2. Set up kafka and the corresponding databases for each microservice following the instructionss found in the kafkatxt?
+2. Set up kafka and the corresponding databases for each microservice following the instructions found in the kafkatxt?
 TODO
    <br/>
 3. For all the microservices (folders inside the microservice folder), admin, and frontend folders to install the dependencies, you have to run:
    ```sh